ryandeussing/jimhopper/_the-brain/cycles.md

 These true goods include love, playfulness, and joy.
 In this healing cycle one seeks and experiences the kind of happiness and satisfaction that come from being a good friend, a good spouse or partner, a good parent, good at our job or a genuine contributor to our community.

-> Seeking out the truly 'good things in life'
+> Seeking, and embodying, the truly 'good things in life'

 We all need to sort out, for ourselves, what truly makes us happy; what we find to be the greatest goods in life, the things we most deeply value and find most satisfying to experience.